-It was about five or six years ago when I had an epiphany.
-I was struggling to make ends meet, and we had three little mouths to feed.
+It was about 5 or 6 years ago when I had an epiphany.
+I was struggling to make ends meet, and we had 3 little mouths to feed.

 Then my mother-in-law informed me about preserving my own food.
 I had never even thought about that before.

 See, I grew up in areas that were close to cities, and we never had a garden or anything like that.
 So I never thought past going to the grocery store.